TobiasgutPrivat/AutoAlteration/ReadMe.md

 Multiple Alterations can be applied to one map.

 If your having troubles jsut contact me, contact me on discord (Tobias2g#5288)
-## Known Issues
+## Known Issues/Bugs
 - Embedded Blocks/Items are not yet implemented.
-- The Map stays validated which can result in impossible Authertimes
+- Probably some Alterations have incorrect Configurations
 - A weird Problem when deleting boosters causing the map to not be loadable
+- When deleting Blocks the base Platform stays there.
+(Good for replacing but bad for CPLess)
+- Everything marked with //TODO in the Project
 ## Contribution
 You are welcome to contribute to the Project.
 - Alterations: you can create your own Alterations in the Alteration Folder, please also submit them per Pull Request on Github.